What you need to know about car servicing and MOTs

 2. Check your shock absorbers

 Apply your weight quickly to each corner of your car and then release.
 The car should bounce stiffly back into place and if it’s bouncing more than a couple of times it could be a sign that your shock absorbers are worn.
+Find out how to perform easy at-home car checks.

 3.Check your tyre pressure and tread